High Adventure Beamer 3 Light

 Is the Beamer 3 complicated to fold?

 Not complicated, but different.
 The Rogallo reserve is now widely accepted in the paragliding scene, and there are many recognised reserve packers with Beamer experience.
-These will know how to deal with the new simplified Beamer 3 risers and the brake shortening system.
+These will know how to deal with the new simplified Beamer 3 reserve bridles and the brake shortening system.

 Can I use the Beamer 3 at a flying weight of only 70 kg?